Skip to main content

 Get API Key:

-4. Create or copy existing API key
+2. Create or copy existing API key

 Get Account ID:

-1. Go to Accounts section in dashboard
+1. Go to Accounts in the dashboard

 2. Select your linked account